ryanyuyu/SOCVR-RoomInformation/README.md

 If you can't wait until a weekly event, or want to help out more often, we do a smaller review session each day.
 Hop into chat between 17:00 and 22:00 UTC and help us fight the queue (times change by day and member availability).

+##What if you make a mistake?

+We are all humans and have different backgrounds but solid reputation in a wide-range of tags.
+If you feel we mis-judged a gem, closed for the wrong reason or blindly followed advice from our peers feel free to ask for a reopen.
+Based on your feedback we'll learn, improve your question and help in getting it re-opened by casting re-open votes.
+This will improve our actions, so please provide feedback.

 ##Any resources to help?

 Members of chat have made some user scripts to help make your life easier (or just more enjoyable).